On the Failure of Superhero Movies. Or: Never Meet your Superheroes. Or: The Guardians of the Galaxy Effect. Or: They’re all SHAZAM!

 Why did Green Lantern and every iteration of Fantastic Four suck so bad?
 Why are other franchises bordering on the same kind of suckage?
 I think it’s because film-makers think we want to be friends with the superheroes.

-We see this most markedly in the tonal leap that occurred between the previous two Thor movies and the newest installment, Thor III: Ragnarok.
-The latest Thor movie is a rollicking ensemble comedy set in a world of wacky yet inconsequential side-characters and satirical worlds.
+We see this most markedly in the tonal leap that occurred between Thor III: Ragnarok and the previous two Thor movies.
+The first instalments made the mistake of writing Thor as both a superhero and the lead character.
+Boring.
+By contrast, the latest Thor movie retconned Thor into a hilarious dude-bro and teamed him up in a rollicking ensemble comedy set in a world of wacky yet inconsequential side-characters and satirical worlds.
 The film even recruits Jeff Goldblum and Matt Damon as a wink to the audience: Don’t take any of this too seriously, folks!

 Super-Dad and his Drinking Buddies

-What we want is for the medium of film to reproduce the wonder and amazement engendered by the comic book experience.
-And this means recreating the distance between the reader and the character.
-Modern superhero films have effectively closed the nostalgic gap – the space that made superheroes super in the first place.
+What we want, even if we don’t realize it, is for the medium of film to reproduce the wonder and amazement engendered by the comic book experience.
+And this means recreating the unbridgeable gap between the reader and the character.
+Unfortunately, modern superhero films have effectively collapsed the vitally important nostalgic space – the space that made superheroes super in the first place.
 I am supposed to be amazed, not amused.

 How to save the genre

-I have always thought the best scenes are the ones in which superheroes use their powers in front of normal people who are appropriately Gob-smacked.
+I have always thought the best scenes in these films are the ones in which superheroes use their powers in front of normal people who are appropriately Gob-smacked.
 In a superhero movie, we must live through the human characters if we are going to genuinely appreciate the superhuman.
 On the screen, regular mortal characters serve as our proxies – they function to remind us that Thor’s powers are indeed extraordinary rather than mundane.